 [Note: this page was created in 2012.
-While many of the recommendations are still current, it's always worth checking current reviews before you visit these places in case things have changed!]
+While many of the recommendations are still current, it's always worth checking reviews before you visit these places in case things have changed!]

 It was pointed out to me recently that, while I have a page devoted to extolling the very best highlights of the Oxford restaurant scene, my blog is sadly lacking in culinary recommendations for Cambridge.

 In case you're wondering: yes, I grew up in Cambridge and then went to university in Oxford.
 The amount of people who have pointed out this crazy paradox to me as if a) it's wildly unusual that I'd want to leave the small town where I'd spent eighteen years of my life for somewhere new and b) I didn't realise this fact myself is slightly ridiculous, and it kind of pains me to have to put on a forced smile every time it's pointed out to me and be like "yes, well, I quite wanted to go somewhere new".

 Oh and, in answer to the other inevitable question, I support Oxford in the Boat Race.

 There is a reason that I have a huge list of detailed restaurant recommendations for Oxford and not Cambridge.
 Cambridge is widely acknowledged to be the place where gastronomy goes to die.
 It has the highest concentration of chain restaurants out of any town in the UK, apparently.
 You're hard pressed to find somewhere to eat that isn't a Cafe Rouge or a Pizza Express, and generally the standard of independent restaurants is pretty appalling, especially when compared to Oxford.